author

 by Gilbert Murray

-Born in Sydney on January 2, 1866, Gilbert Murray became one of the best-known classical scholars in Britain.
-He studied at Oxford, taught Greek at the University of Glasgow while still very young, and later served for many years as Regius Professor of Greek at Oxford.
+Born in Sydney on January 2, 1866, Gilbert Murray became one of the best-known classical scholars of his time after building his career in Britain.
+He studied at Oxford, taught at the University of Glasgow, and later served for many years as Regius Professor of Greek at Oxford.

-He was especially admired for his translations of Greek tragedians and comedians, including Euripides, Aeschylus, Sophocles, and Aristophanes.
-Those versions helped make ancient drama feel alive for modern readers and theatergoers, and they played a major part in renewing interest in Greek plays on the English-speaking stage.
+He was especially admired for his translations of Greek playwrights including Euripides, Aeschylus, Sophocles, and Aristophanes.
+Those versions helped introduce ancient drama to wider modern audiences and made him an important bridge between academic scholarship and the living stage.